Salable/seats-demo/README.md

 ## Auth

-User details are stored in the Turso database, and passwords are securely hashed with unique salts.
+User details are stored in a postgres database using Neon with Vercel.
+Passwords are securely hashed with unique salts.
 The ID of the logged-in user is used as the `granteeId` when creating a license on Salable.
 It is also used for the license checks.
 If you're developing an app within an existing ecosystem like Trello or Slack, you can